-Real numbers include rational numbers such as integers and fractions as well as irrational numbers such as the $\sqrt{2}$ and $\pi.$
+Real numbers include rational numbers such as integers and fractions as well as irrational numbers such as the $\sqrt{2}$ and π .

 One way of storing and working with real numbers is to use the fixed-point number representation.
 A fixed-point number is basically an integer that is scaled by an implicit factor.
-So if the implicit scaling factor was 1/10 and the explicit integer was 127 then the real number represented would be 12.7.
+So if the implicit scaling factor was 1/10 and the explicit integer stored on the computer was 127 then the real number represented would be 12.7.